 Book an Airbnb or B&B

-If being too crowded and having not enough alone time is an issue, then consider book an Airbnb.
-Many Airbnb’s have the host living right on site providing you with instant companionship.
+If being too crowded and having not enough alone time is an issue, then consider booking an Airbnb.
+Many Airbnb’s have the host living right on site which provides you with instant companionship.
 This will not only provide you with a person to talk to, but it will also provide the opportunity to learn all of the off-the-beaten-path places to explore.
 If you are lucky and have an extremely friendly host, you may even meet some of his or her friends.